HOW TO CREATE AN INFLUENCER OR BLOGGER RATE SHEET

 Building Your Blog’s Rate Card – What To Include.

-So let’s go over what to include in your blogger rate sheet:
+So let’s go over what to include in your Influencer rate sheet:

 Name and Contact Info